-Sigh of relief: Parents and Athletes react to KSHSAA decision
+Sigh of relief: Parents and athletes react to KSHSAA decision

 “I sent over 78 emails, my son sent over 78 emails,” said Bennett.

-“I was very nervous that they wouldn’t get a season at all and even limiting the season is a little bit scary,” said mother Megan Joerg.
+“I was very nervous that they wouldn’t get a season at all, and even limiting the season is a little bit scary,” said Megan Joerg, another mother.

 The green light for competition brought relief to parents.